-The Company uses the market approach technique to value its financial assets and liabilities, and there were no changes in valuation techniques during the first quarter of 2011.
+The Company uses the market approach technique to value its financial assets and liabilities, and there were no changes in valuation techniques during the first six months of 2011.
 The Company's financial assets and liabilities carried at fair value include cash equivalents and derivative instruments used to hedge the Company's foreign currency and interest rate risks.
 The Company's cash equivalents are comprised of money market funds and time deposits that are highly liquid and easily tradable.
 These investments are fair valued using inputs observable in active markets.
 The fair values of the Company's interest rate swap agreements are based on LIBOR yield curves at the reporting date.
 The fair values of the Company's forward currency-exchange contracts are based on quoted forward foreign exchange rates at the reporting date.
-The forward currency-exchange contracts are based of either recorded assets or liabilities or anticipated transactions.
+The forward currency-exchange contracts and interest rate swap agreements are hedges of either recorded assets or liabilities or anticipated transactions.
 Changes in values of the underlying hedged assets and liabilities or anticipated transactions are not reflected in the table above.